Christmas Decoration Contest in Calvià 2025: Lights, Windowsills and Neighborhood Pride

 The like-voting: advantages and pitfalls

 Calvià relies on citizen voting — simple and participatory.
 Advantage: everyone can take part, even quick scrollers.
 Disadvantage: those with many followers have a head start.
 Still, the fun usually outweighs the drawbacks: it's about exchange and encounters, not just first place.
+There have been controversies too, notably the Christmas Lights in July: Debate Over Decorations and Heritage Protection in Pere Garau.
 A small balance would be to also display the pictures in a local gallery so people without Facebook can have a say and onsite visitors can experience the atmosphere.

 Inviting outlook